stuartjnelson/northern-badger-11ty-blog/articles/upgrading-11ty-handlebars-blog-from-2020.md

 Given that my version was over four years out of date, I was concerned about the difficulty of the update.
 To my surprise, it was effortless. **Shout out to the 11ty community!** With 11ty now updated to the latest stable version, the remaining issues I faced were:

 1. Handlebars was throwing a weird and unhelpful error about being unable to find the `head.hbs` partial, but ONLY when the app first started up.

 2. My CSS inlining was no longer functioning properly so I had no styles on the blog

 3. I had over 90 security vulnerabilities.

-### Fixing Handlebars issues
+### Fixing Handlebars startup errors

 I'm using [Handlebars](https://handlebarsjs.com/) on this blog because it was the templating tool I used when I worked at [Studee](https://studee.com/) back in 2020.
 I still consider it a good, lightweight option that's easy to extend.
 However, it is somewhat outdated and less powerful than using JavaScript directly for templates.
 I considered starting with a fresh templating tool, but decided it was worth spending a few hours trying to debug the issue.

 The problem only occurred when the app first started up, and it was limited to the blog's home page (`https://www.blog.northernbadger.co.uk/`).
 Initially, I suspected it was an issue with 11ty or Handlebars struggling to initialise.
 Unfortunately, both Stack Overflow and ChatGPT provided no solutions :'(

-However, I eventually stumbled upon a helpful GitHub Gist - [Handlebars - Register all partials in a directory](https://gist.github.com/jaksah/70fc400ce70664eaa47fcb47c34b307c) - which solved the problem.
+However, I stumbled upon a helpful GitHub Gist - [Handlebars - Register all partials in a directory](https://gist.github.com/jaksah/70fc400ce70664eaa47fcb47c34b307c) - This approach resolved the issue by ensuring that 11ty recognized all Handlebars partials, allowing the app to locate them correctly at startup.
 I implemented the solution by adding the gist code to my 11ty config file, `.eleventy.js`, and the issue was resolved!
 Although this approach could potentially introduce performance issues, I haven't noticed any so far.
 Since the blog is statically rendered, I was confident it wouldn’t impact the site in production, making it a reasonable fix for now.

 In the future, I will review what other templating options I could use.
 The app was now running!

+### My inline CSS wasn't working

+When I initially made the blog, I'd followed a guide that helped me inline the CSS for each page and remove any styles not needed.
+This is the most performant way to render CSS.
+It can cause issues where styles are missing, but since the UI is simple, it was a great solution to improve the rendering performance of the blog.

+One of my updates caused my inline CSS to break, leaving me with no styles.
+I tinkered with it for a bit but ultimately decided to use a single CSS file for the blog and revisit inlining the CSS later.
+The main drawback is the blog now has poor font rendering performance, which I don't recall being an issue before.
+While it's not ideal, it's not a deal-breaker.
+My priority is to keep this project moving forward and focus on making iterative improvements.

 ### Addressing 90 security vulnerabilities ❓